Movie reviews for movies I’ve seen released theatrically in 1987, the year I turned 6.

 32. Dirty Dancing, directed by Emile Ardolino (6/10)

-I get why people like this.
-Read the review.
+But I understand why people like it.

 33. Revenge of the Nerds II: Nerds in Paradise, directed by Joe Roth (6/10*)